About

 Jennifer’s early influences are reflected by the recent press (a certain folksier Fleetwood Mac, vaguely reminiscent of Kirsty MacColl, echoes of Sandy Denny, a young Eddi Reader or Mitchell), but as Folk Radio UK once said “Jennifer is very much herself.”
 Lyrically full of big metaphors - cathedrals, mountains, storms, floods – the songs on the record deal with feelings and experiences of mythological proportions and needed a musical landscape with a wide range of dynamics, both epic and intimate.

 The album was co-produced with multi-platinum award-winning recording engineer Stuart Bruce (Band Aid, Yes, Van Morrison, Stevie Wonder, Art Garfunkel, to name a few) who also plays acoustic and electric bass on the record.
-The stellar line-up includes AMAUK nominee Joe Coombs on electric and slide guitars (Yola, Annie Keating, Robert Vincent) and Dan Moore on Hammond and Wurlitzer (Percy Sledge, Anna Calvi and Beth Orton).
-Dan Temmink, a film and TV composer also plays keys on the album and Grammy award-winning musician Robert Brian (Goldfrapp, Loreena McKennitt, Siouxie Sioux) plays drums.
+The stellar line-up includes AMAUK nominee Joe Coombs on electric and slide guitars (Yola, Annie Keating, Robert Vincent) and Dan Moore on Hammond and Wurlitzer (Percy Sledge, Beth Orton).
+Daan Temmink, a film and TV composer also plays keys on the album, and Grammy award-winning musician Robert Brian (Goldfrapp, Loreena McKennitt, Siouxie Sioux) plays drums.
+Beth Porter guests on cello and Canadian musician Brent Jones duets on Brand New Day with backing vocals from Jay Atwill, Elle Hermensen and Emm Gryner.

 Recorded in Box and Bath, UK, the majority of the album was tracked live in the studio.
 Making the record itself involved many challenges including lockdowns and studio closures.
 In spite of this, the strong synergy between the musicians which encouraged the live nature of the recordings was captured every time they came together and you can feel the warmth and soul at the heart of every performance.